cudoventures/cudos-builders/tools-bash/constructor/docs/step_3.md

 If you want to manualy provide a genesis file for you nodes you need to place it in the <code>$CUDOS_DIR/CudosBuilders/docker/config/genesis.mainnet.json </code>.
 The CUDOS_DIR is the directory you specified in Step 1.
 This step should be executed for every node in the cluster.

+If you have a list of peers you need to connect add their info to the <code>$CUDOS_DIR/CudosBuilders/docker/config/seeds.mainnet.config </code> and <code>$CUDOS_DIR/CudosBuilders/docker/config/persistent-peers.mainnet.config </code>
 ## Validator setup
 If you successfully submitted your genesis in the previous step of Phase 4 your validator node is already initialized and setup.
 If you deleted your configuration contact Cudos team for support.